-Let us humble ourselves, therefore, under the mighty hand of God, that we may exalt us in due time (1 Peter 5:5,6), as he has exalted our Head and Forerunner.-Phil.
-2:8,9.
+Let us humble ourselves, therefore, under the mighty hand of God, that he may exalt us in due time (1 Peter 5:5,6), as he has exalted our Head and Forerunner.
+Phil.
+2:8,9

-This is indeed a wonderful message, and, as we come to the Word of God to inquire concerning our great high calling, we find the prophets all eloquent in proclaiming the grace [favor or blessing] that is come unto us (1 Peter 1: 10); while types, and parables, and hitherto dark sayings, now become luminous, shedding their light on the "narrow way" in which the anointed [Christ] company is called to run for the prize now disclosed to view.
+This is indeed a wonderful message, and, as we come to the Word of God to inquire concerning our great high calling, we find the prophets all eloquent in proclaiming the grace [favor or blessing] that is come unto us (1 Peter 1:10); while types, and parables, and hitherto dark sayings, now become luminous, shedding their light on the "narrow way" in which the anointed [Christ] company is called to run for the prize now disclosed to view.
 This was truly a mystery never before thought of-that God intends to raise up not only a deliverer, but a deliverer composed of many members.
 This is the "high calling" to which the consecrated believers of the Gospel age are privileged to attain.
 Jesus did not attempt to unfold it to the disciples while natural men, but waited until at Pentecost they were anointed-begotten to the new nature.
 From Paul's explanation we know that none but "new creatures" can now appreciate or understand this high calling.
-He says: "We speak the wisdom of God in a mystery, even the hidden wisdom [plan] which God ordained before the world unto our glory; which none of the princes [chief ones] of this world knew ; . . . as it is written, 'Eye hath not seen, nor ear heard, neither have entered into the heart of man. the things which God hath prepared for them that love him; ' but God hath revealed them unto us by his Spirit.'' --- I Cor.
-2:6-14.

-In his letter to the Galatians, Paul opens up the entire mystery, and shows how the Abrahamic covenant is to be fulfilled.
-He shows that the Law given to Israel did not interfere with the original covenant (Gal.
-3:15-18), and that the seed of Abraham which is to bless all nations is Christ.
-(Verse 16.)
-Then, carrying out the idea already alluded to, that the Christ includes all anointed of the Spirit, he says: "For as many of you as have been baptized into Christ have put on Christ; . . . and if ye be Christ's then are YE [together with Jesus] Abraham's seed, and heirs, according to the promise'' made to Abraham.
-(Verses 27, 29.)
-Following up the same line of reasoning, he shows (Gal.
+He says: "We speak the wisdom of God in a mystery, even the hidden wisdom [plan] which God ordained before the world unto our glory; which none of the princes [chief ones] of this world knew; . . . as it is written, 'Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him'; but God hath revealed them unto us by his Spirit."
+1 Cor.
+2:6-14 alluded to, that the Christ includes all anointed of the Spirit, he says: "For as many of you as have been baptized into Christ have put on Christ;...and if ye be Christ's then are YE [together with Jesus] Abraham's seed, and heirs, according to the promise" made to Abraham.
+(Verses 27,29) Following up the same line of reasoning, he shows (Gal.
 4) that Abraham was a type of Jehovah, Sarah a type of the covenant or promise, and Isaac a type of Christ (head and body); and then adds, "We, brethren, as Isaac was, are the children of promise."
-(Verse 28.)
-Thus the plan of God was hidden in types until the Gospel age began the development of the Christ.
+(Verse 28) Thus the plan of God was hidden in types until the Gospel age began the development of the Christ.